Tobi-De/fuzzy-couscous/docs/install.rst

 .. grid:: 2

     .. grid-item-card:: The CLI
       :link: /the_cli/

-        Always have a tab open to the official Django documentation.
-It is the best source of information.
+      The documentation for the ``falco`` command line interface (CLI).

     .. grid-item-card:: Guides
       :link: /guides/

-        Another tab you should always have open is the HTMX documentation.
+      A collection of guides on common web development topics and how to solve them in django.